Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: A Fully Heterogeneous Threshold Model

 where $f_t$ is a $m \times 1$ vector containing $m$ unobserved factors which are common to all units, $\lambda_{i}$ are the heterogeneous common factor loadings, and $\varepsilon_{i,t}$ are the remaining idiosyncratic errors.
 The unobserved heterogeneity formulation in \eqref{or_eq7}, encompasses all standard panel data models.
 If $f_t =1$ then we have the standard fixed effect (FE) model, while for $f_t=(1,\tau_t)'$ and $\lambda_i = (\alpha_i, 1)'$ we have the two-way fixed effect (TWFE).
 The unobserved common factors $f_t$ can capture the price of an unobserved skill which changes in time or the price of an input for production, or even aggregate shocks to a particular market or economy.
 Because all units are affected by these factors, the factor structure is the source of cross-sectional dependence between units.

 The IFE can be correlated to the regressors.
-We follow \citet{pesaran2006estimation} and assume that the correlation is linear:
+We follow \citet{pesaran2006estimation} and assume that this relationship is linear:

 where $\Pi_i$ is $m \times K$ fixed factor loading matrix and $\xi_{i,t}$ is a $K \times 1$ is the idiosyncratic part.
-This implies also that $y_{i,t}$ and $x_{i,t}$ load on the same factors $f_t$.
-This assumption is not strictly required, as unique factors in $y_{i,t}$ or $x_{i,t}$ can be accommodated by imposing zero restrictions on $\lambda_i$ and $\Pi_i$.
-The theory shown below can handle unique factors in $x_{i,t}$, but does not allow for unique factors in $y_{i,t}$.
-However, such factors should not affect CCE because they still allow the regressors to be exogenous conditionally on the factors \citep{karavias2022structural}.
+In the following we will assume the empirically relevant scenario that $q_{i,t}$ is a variable from $x_{i,t}$ and hence it is also described by the above process.
+The model \eqref{or_eq8} implies that $y_{i,t}$ and $x_{i,t}$ load on the same factors $f_t$.
+This assumption is not strictly required, as distinct factors can be handled by using the bootstrap of \citep{DeVosStauskas2024}.

-We further assume that the threshold variable $q_{i,t}$ is one of the regressors in $x_{i,t}$ and therefore satisfies \eqref{or_eq8}.
-This is the most empirically relevant scenario.
-Alternatively, if $q_{i,t}$ is not included in $x_{i,t}$, the theory below still holds but collapses to that of a structural break model that can be estimated by arranged regression as in \citet{karavias2022structural}.